oras-project/artifacts-spec/README.md

 [OCI Artifacts][oci-artifacts] generalized the ability to persist artifacts within an [OCI Distribution conformant][oci-conformance] registry.
 The majority of cloud registries, products and projects support pushing and pulling OCI Artifacts to a registry enabling users to benefit from the performance, security, reliability capabilities.
 Thus avoiding the need to run, manage or care for **Y**et **A**nother **S**torage **S**ervice (YASS).

+## How does ORAS Artifacts relate to OCI Artifacts?

+OCI Artifacts defines how to implement stand-alone artifacts that can fit within the constraints of the image-spec.
+ORAS Artifacts uses the `manifest.config.mediaType` to identify the artifact is something other than a container image.
+While this validated the ability to generalize the **C**ontent **A**ddressable **S**torage (CAS) capabilities of [OCI Distribution][oci-distribution], a new set of artifacts require additional capabilities that aren't constrained to the image-spec.
+ORAS Artifacts provide a more generic means to store a wider range of artifact types, including references between artifacts.
+For more info, see: [Discussion of a new manifest #41](https://github.com/opencontainers/artifacts/discussions/41)

 ## Table of Contents:

 - [Overview](#overview)